 Phase I FundingThe total cost of the BART Silicon Valley Berryessa Extension is estimated at approximately $2.3 billion.
 Funding for this project is through multiple revenue streams including: the 2000 Measure A, half-cent sales tax and other local sources contribute 51%, the State of California and its Traffic Congestion Relief Program (TCRP) 10%, and federal grants including the New Starts program provides the remaining 39% of the funding.

 Phase II FundingThe total cost of the BART Silicon Valley Phase II Extension is approximately $4.7 billion.
-A funding strategy for this project is planned through multiple revenue streams including: the 2000 Measure Ahalf-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, federal grants including the New Starts program at approximately $1.5 billion, the 2016 Measure B, half-cent sales tax at $1.5 billion, and a maximum of $750 million from the Cap and Trade Program.
+A funding strategy for this project is planned through multiple revenue streams including: the 2000 Measure Ahalf-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, federal grants including the New Starts program at approximately $1.5 billion, the 2016 Measure B, half-cent sales tax at $1.5 billion, and a maximum of $750 million from the Transit and Intercity Rail Captial Program.
 VTA’s funding strategy of $4.91 billion assumes a level of additional contingency required by FTA that is anticipated based on future risk assessment results.

 2000 Measure A